PowerOfC/WinSk/README.md

 check file(s) 'main.c' for changelog(s).

+feel free to use/modify it or to contact me if you need any further information.

 PS: sorry for the comment language < French />, this is one of my oldest project and i wasn't so familiar with english (i think it still the same case..)